-- Students are required to attend services at the church in which the student has agreed to attend for the duration of the semester. - Students are required to submit a monthly hour attendance report to the office of the Student Ministries Director.
-Each form will need the pastor's signature of the church they have committed to, confirming their participation at their church on Sundays and mid-week services by the end of each month via the proper forms available from the Student Ministries Director. - Excessive absenteeism will be considered a major infraction. - Students who do not attend service at the church they have committed to for the duration of the semester without proper authorization, will be subject to disciplinary action. - Students must notify the Pastor of the church they have committed to by their mid-week service if they will not attend church due to out-of-town trips, etc. - CMC reserves the right to change a student's church assignment at the discretion of the CMC Administration. - Students will be assessed in the following areas: SLO 2.4.2.
+- Students are required to attend services at the church in which the student has agreed to attend for the duration of the semester. - Students are required to track and turn in their monthly hour attendance to the office of the Student Ministries Director via Track it Forward.
+Each student is required to keep track of his/her own involvement at their assigned church.
+Hours will be approved by their assigned Pastor and reported to the Student Ministries Director. - Excessive absenteeism will be considered a major infraction. - Students who do not attend service at the church they have committed to for the duration of the semester without proper authorization, will be subject to disciplinary action. - Students must notify the Pastor of the church they have committed to by their mid-week service if they will not attend church due to out-of-town trips, etc. - CMC reserves the right to change a student's church assignment at the discretion of the CMC Administration. - Students will be assessed in the following areas: SLO 2.4.2.
 Adopt an approach to church ministries characterized by careful training subject to the guidance and evaluation of a qualified mentor(s) and SLO 4.2.1.
 Appreciate the opportunity to serve the church while gaining ministry experience.